Scottish Central Railway: Perth station

-At this period the Dundee and Perth (DP&AR) trains were arriving to the south of the station and reversing into it.
+At this period the Dundee and Perth trains were arriving to the south of the station and reversing into it.
 In 1861 separate platforms outside the main station and at right angles to it, were opened; they were referred to as the Dundee Dock.
 Through goods trains to the north were diverted to tracks on the west side of the station itself, but there were still complaints about congestion.